python-botogram/botogram/docs/api/bot.rst

       * :py:class:`botogram.ReplyKeyboardHide`
       * :py:class:`botogram.ForceReply`

-      The syntax parameter contains how the message should be processed by Telegram, and it can be either ``plain`` (no syntax) or ``markdown``.
-If you don't provide it, botogram will try to guess which syntax to use by parsing the message you want to send.
-This feature is not supported by all the Telegram clients.
+      The *syntax* parameter is for defining how the message text should be processed by Telegram (:ref:`learn more about rich formatting
+      <tricks-messages-syntax>`).

       :param int chat: The ID of the chat which should receive the message.
       :param str messgae: The message you want to send.